Going to production¶

 - [ ] You can identify a single (event, organization) connection and trace its API calls + webhook deliveries by

-X-Revento-Request-Id. - [ ] You've previewed the consent screen text in both PL and EN — confirm scope descriptions are accurate.
+X-Revento-Request-Id. - [ ] Confirm the consent-screen scope descriptions are accurate.

 Security¶